 - Defective lighting, inadequate or inoperative lighting

 - Failure to warn of hazardous or dangerous conditions

 - Failure to correct hazardous or dangerous conditions

 Our slip-and-fall accident attorneys employ engineering experts who utilize slip-and-fall reconstruction technology to demonstrate how the accident occurred.
 Such technology may be used to show fault or to show how the injury actually occurred.
 Our slip-and-fall accident lawyers will be able to determine when such experts are needed and how to best use them in negotiations with the insurance company to settle the case or for use at trial.

 I Signed A Waiver – Can I Still Sue?

 It’s not uncommon for some amusement parks, water slides, even entertainment venues to ask patrons to sign a waiver relieving the business in question of any liability in case you are injured.
 The simple truth is, however, you cannot sign away your rights.
 If you sustain an injury in an amusement park, swimming pool, even a skating rink, the owner can still be held liable for your injuries even if you signed a waiver.
 If you slipped on spilled food, fell down crumbling or poorly lit stairs, or slipped while getting on a ride or slide due to poorly designed railings or ladders, the owner can be held liable.

-At Bailey & Burke, we’re prepared to hold businesses and property owners legally accountable for our client’s injuries – even if a waiver has been signed.
+At The Law Offices of Bailey & Burke, we’re prepared to hold businesses and property owners legally accountable for our client’s injuries – even if a waiver has been signed.
 Our lawyers know the law, the case law, and are prepared to help you recover the damages you deserve.